aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-8-release-notes/_index.md

 {{% alert color="secondary" %}}
 **Use Case**

-This use case explains how to create MOBI document with a two-level TOC:
+This use case explains how to create MOBI document with TOC and specify NavigationMapLevel:
 {{< gist "aspose-words-gists" "7aae1e8fa6cb0a16cdfb2f28fb56e432" "create-mobi-toc.cs" >}}
 {{% /alert %}}